Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 The function 'Thread(..)' accepts as parameters a function callback and the time interval for the thread iteration (in milliseconds).
 Optionally the number of iterations for a Thread can also be provided

+Further parameters passed to the 'Thread(..)' function are than passed also to the callback function.

 Example Thread(..) with default iteration interval of 1000 ms:
 ```python
 int thread_id = Tread("myFunc")